OCA/connector-magento/magentoerpconnect/doc/11_tutorial_development.rst

 You will also need to create / change the OpenERP models.

-.. note:: Keep that in mind: try to modify at least as possible the
+.. note:: Keep in mind: try to modify at least as possible the OpenERP
-          OpenERP models and classes.
+          models and classes.

 The synchronizer will handle the flow of the synchronization.
 It will get the data from Magento using the Backend Adapter, transform it using